mdn/content/files/en-us/web/javascript/reference/operators/index.md

 ### Primary expressions

 Basic keywords and general expressions in JavaScript.
-These expressions have the highest [precedence](/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).
+These expressions have the highest precedence (higher than [operators](/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)).

 - {{JSxRef("Operators/this", "this")}}
   - : The `this` keyword refers to a special property of an execution context.